Ready to say goodbye to student loan debt for good? Learn More

 What Are the Colorado Bankruptcy Exemptions?

-4 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+4 minute read Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 In a Nutshell

 Bankruptcy exemptions help bankruptcy filers protect the property they own so they don't have to start over with nothing after their debts are discharged.
 Colorado has opted out of the federal bankruptcy exemptions, so residents must use the state exemptions instead.
-Fortunately, Colorado has generous bankruptcy exemptions.
+Fortunately, Colorado has generous bankruptcy exemptions, which were expanded and revised in 2022, including a $250,000 homestead exemption (for filers under 60) and a $15,000 motor vehicle exemption.

 Written by the Upsolve TeamLegally reviewed by Attorney Andrea Wimmer

 Dealing with overwhelming credit card debt, medical bills, or other debt can be stressful and scary.
 Filing bankruptcy helps people get rid of unsecured debts without losing everything they own.
-In fact, many people who file for Chapter 7 bankruptcy in Colorado are able to protect most, if not all, of their valuable possessions with state exemptions and federal nonbankruptcy exemptions.
+In fact, many people who file for Chapter 7 bankruptcy in Colorado are able to protect most, if not all, of their valuable possessions with state exemptions and federal non-bankruptcy exemptions.

 Upsolve Member Experiences

-1,950+ Members Online
+1,940+ Members Online

-★★★★★ 7 hours ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

-★★★★★ 1 day ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

-★★★★★ 1 day ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

 While the U.S. Bankruptcy Code operates in basically the same way throughout the country, there's one important exception: States can choose whether to use or "opt out" of the federal exemptions.
 They can also create their own sets of exemptions.
-Some states allow people to choose between the federal bankruptcy exemptions and state exemptions, but as a Colorado resident, you aren't permitted to use the federal exemptions.

-Fortunately, Colorado has generous bankruptcy exemptions.
-And Colorado filers can also use the federal nonbankruptcy exemptions.
 Also, unless stated otherwise, married couples in the state filing together can usually double exemption amounts for assets and property that's jointly owned.

 Colorado Bankruptcy Exemptions

-Whether you're planning to file a Chapter 7 bankruptcy or a Chapter 13 bankruptcy, note that in order to protect your valuable assets, the bankruptcy court requires that you list and then match all your assets, such as your car and home, to the appropriate exemption.
+Whether you're planning to file a Chapter 7 bankruptcy or a Chapter 13 bankruptcy case, note that in order to protect your valuable assets, the bankruptcy court requires that you list and then match all your assets, such as your car and home, to the appropriate exemption.
 You'll do this in the bankruptcy forms that you file with the bankruptcy court.

 Exemptions cover property including clothing, home goods and furnishings, and equity you have in a home or car.
 If an item is completely covered by an exemption, you get to keep it.
 The bankruptcy trustee can't take it and sell it to pay back your creditors.